 Home-learning can be challenging for both you and your child as everyone is adapting to this unusual situation.
-The following advice aims to offer helpful, practical tips with supporting your child's reading and writing while at home:
+The following advice aims to offer to helpful, practical tips with supporting your child's reading and writing while at home:

-Preparing to learn: some top tips
+Preparing to learn: Some top tips

 - Ensure your child's basic needs have been met: Are they thirsty, for example? - Make sure your child has a clear space to work.
 Think about the task they have to do - where might they be the most productive/ comfortable? - Create a new routine that works around your family.
 If possible, involve your child in establishing routines that will enable them to manage the tasks set for them.
-Your routines should include regular breaks, ideally with fresh air. - Tackle tasks in short bursts if your child is finding it difficult to concentrate. - Where possible, allow your child choices.
-For example, if your child has been given two tasks for the day, give them the choice of which one to do first.
+Your routines should include regular breaks, ideally with fresh air.